The Case for Learned In-Memory Joins

 \textbf{Partitioning Fan-out.} As shown from the complexity analysis, the number of partitions $p$ plays a key role in improving the AVX sort throughput.
-Increasing the value of $p$ leads to creating more small partitions that need less number of AVX sort stages to be sorted.
+Increasing $p$ leads to creating more small partitions that need less number of AVX sort stages to be sorted.
 In addition, these partitions will fit nicely in the cache, and hence improves the temporal locality during sorting as well.
 On the other hand, having a large number of partitions may lead to a different type of cache problem.
 It may cause TLB misses if the number of created partitions is too large.
 We found that estimating the value of $p$ to be around 60\% of the number of L1/L2 TLB entries provides a good balance between TLB misses and cache fitting.
-Essentially, the number of available TLB entries defines an upper bound on the number of partitions that can be created or accessed efficiently at the same time.
-We elaborate more on this performance trade-off in Section~\ref{sec:evaluation}.